 Nothing in this IPS prevents the use of leverage, provided it is prudent to do so.
 Leverage is inherent in the use of certain types of investment strategies and instruments.
-Where leverage is employed, ONE JIB (for MNRI) and the Treasurer (for MRI) shall have in place monitoring procedures to manage overall exposure to any counterparty and in the aggregate Leverage is not a strategy currently employed by ONE JIB but may be considered at a later date.
+Where leverage is employed, ONE JIB (for MNRI) and the Treasurer (for MRI) shall have in place monitoring procedures to manage overall exposure to any counterparty Leverage is not a strategy currently employed by ONE JIB but may be considered at a later date.